zhiyingfang2022/llm-d/docs/proposals/llm-d.md

 ### Use Production Stack

 production-stack is the easiest way to deploy vLLM on Kubernetes. llm-d intends to work closely with the production-stack team to find common components and patterns to integrate, especially around prefix cache configuration.

+### Use kServe

+kServe assists platform teams in running large numbers of traditional and generative models on Kubernetes densely.
+Consider kServe if you have lots of LLM deployments smaller than several hosts or if you have many teams that need distinct deployments of models. llm-d focuses on operationalizing large models in very large deployments, as well as having multiple teams using a single shared deployment efficiently.